 There’s already a lot to see and do in DC.
 During the holidays, you can do a different sort of sightseeing at the Downtown Holiday Market in Penn Quarter, between the Smithsonian American Art Museum and the National Portrait Gallery.
-It’s a unique and festive shopping “village” with more than 150 regional artisans, crafters, and boutiques.
+It’s a unique and festive shopping “village” with more than 180 regional artisans, crafters, and boutiques.
 Fabulous food and live entertainment make for a fun, festive atmosphere for the whole family.
-Assorted publications have named the market one of the top Christmas Markets in the USA!
+Many publications have named this market as one of the top Christmas Markets in the USA!

 Location: Penn Quarter: F Street NW in front of the Smithsonian American Art Museum and National Portrait Gallery, between 7th and 9th Streets, NW.

 Nearby Attractions: The Downtown Holiday Market is just off the National Mall, and less than a mile from the National Christmas Tree on the Ellipse across from the White House.

 Closest Hotels: While there are plenty of great hotels in DC, the Kimpton Hotel Monaco is literally across the street.
 Can’t beat a short walk during a Washington winter!